hleb-kastseika/sf-project-deployment/README.md

 22. permission sets

 ### Salesforce Continuous Integration
-The *sf-ci* folder contains Ant build file for an automated Subversion code check-outing and deployment to SF Org.
-See more details in *sf-ci/README.txt*
+The *sf-ci* folder contains different aproaches for organization of continious integration process on your Salesforce project.

 ---